alovajs/alovajs.github.io/docs/resource/01-request-adapter/05-uniapp.md

 :::info Tips

-This plugin only supports vue3 version of uniapp application.
+This plugin only supports Vue 3 version of uniapp application.

 :::